 4. Law of Intensity = GS3

 The Law of Intensity states higher intensity material is more likely to be retained.
 A clear, vivid learning experience teaches more than the same boring routine or experience.
-Make basketball training visually game like by using cones, garbage’s cans or chairs.
-Push players out of their comfort zone to grow; choose goals just beyond their present abilities and make workouts game like.
+Make basketball training visually game-like by using cones, garbage cans, or chairs.
+Push basketball players out of their comfort zone to grow; choose goals just beyond their present abilities, and make workouts game-like.